WillCodeForCats/tekmar-packetserv/README.md

 - Tekmar Gateway 482 (tN4 Gateway, RS232)
 - RS232 serial port, such as a USB to Serial adapter.

+## Installation

+1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store** and add this URL as an additional repository: `https://github.com/WillCodeForCats/tekmar-packetserv`
+2. Find the "Tekmar Packet Server" add-on and click the "INSTALL" button.
+3. Configure the add-on and click on "START".
+4. Install the "Tekmar 482 Integration" from HACS or https://github.com/WillCodeForCats/tekmar-482

 ## Integration

 This Add-On is used by the Tekmar 482 Integration.
 For more information,